2.2 Migration Guide

 - When repeat exceptions, or exception are raised when rendering error pages, the new

-layout will be used.
+errorlayout will be used.
 It's recommended to not use additional helpers in this layout as its intended for development level errors only.
-This fixes issues with fatal errors in rendering error pages due to helper usage in thedefault
+This fixes issues with fatal errors in rendering error pages due to helper usage in thedefaultlayout. - It is important to copy the

-into your app directory.
+app/View/Layouts/error.ctpinto your app directory.
 Failing to do so will make error page rendering fail. - You can now configure application specific console error handling.
 By setting

-you can define the callback that will handle errors/exceptions raised in console applications. - The handler configured in
+Error.consoleHandler, andException.consoleHandleryou can define the callback that will handle errors/exceptions raised in console applications. - The handler configured in

-will receive fatal error codes (ie.E_ERROR
+Error.handlerandError.consoleHandlerwill receive fatal error codes (ie.E_ERROR,E_PARSE,E_USER_ERROR).

 Exceptions